Winnipeg Youth Wind Ensemble

 When and where are WYWE rehearsals?

 WYWE rehearsals are on Mondays 6:30-8:30 pm at the University of Manitoba (Tache Arts Complex, room T2-145) between mid-September and the end of April.
 There are no rehearsals on public school holiday Mondays.
+All rehearsal and concert dates and locations can be found on the website.

 How many concerts does WYWE perform and when are they?

 WYWE typically performs three concerts per academic year: mid-November, mid-February, and late-April.
-Concerts are usually held in a different venue to rehearsals, are open to the public, and will have a silver collection or charge admission.
+Concerts are usually held in a different venue to rehearsals, are open to the public, and will usually have a silver collection or charge admission.

 How do I join WYWE?

 Musicians interested in joining WYWE will need a recommendation from their school band director or private lesson teacher.
-To learn more, attend the open rehearsal at the University of Manitoba on Monday, September 25, 2023 6:30-8:30 pm in room T2-145.
+To learn more, attend the open rehearsal at the University of Manitoba on Monday, September 22, 2025 6:30-8:30 pm in room T2-145.

 Please have your school band director or private lesson teacher send their recommendation to winnipegyouthwinds@gmail.com with the student's name in the subject line